-(b: Medium; Comprehension)

-3. When engaging in job design or enrichment, a manager should consider:

-- a.
-Autonomy in relations to employee personality

-- b.
-Freedom relative to employee personality

-- c.
-Personality in relation to work behavior

-- d.
-Personality in relation to job design
+- 3. When engaging in job design or enrichment, a manager should consider: - a.
+Autonomy in relations to employee personality - b.
+Freedom relative to employee personality - c.
+Personality in relation to work behavior - d.
+Personality in relation to job design c; Medium d; Medium d: Medium

-- (c: Medium; Comprehension)

 - 4. Teams that experience unforeseen changes in their tasks do well if they are populated with people high in:

 - a.
 Conscientiousness

 - b.
 Agreeableness

 - c.
 Originality

 - d.
 Openness

-- (d: Medium; Knowledge)

-- 5. Conscientiousness is the one personality trait that uniformly predicts:
+- 5. Conscientiousness is the one personality trait that uniformly predicts: - a.
+How highly adaptable to change a person is - b.
+How highly motivated a person is to learn a new skill - c.
+How highly detailed a person will be - d.
+How highly performance-oriented a person will be

+- 6. People with which of the following trait may be effective leaders because they create a positive environment:

 - a.
-How highly adaptable to change a person is

-- b.
-How highly motivated a person is to learn a new skill

-- c.
-How highly detailed a person will be

-- d.
-How highly performance oriented a person will be

-- (d: Medium; Comprehension)

-- 6. People with which of the following trait may be effective leaders because they create a fair environment:

-- a.
 Openness

 - b.
 Agreeableness

 - c.
 Extraversion

 - d.
 Conscientiousness

-- (b: Medium; Comprehension)

-- 7. Which one of the following Big Five personality traits is also referred to as "negative affect"?
+- 7. Which one of the following Big Five personality traits is the only Big Five dimension where scoring high is undesirable?

 - a.
 Openness

 - b.
 Neuroticism

 - c.
 Conscientiousness

 - d.
 Agreeableness

-(b: Medium; Knowledge)